Adamtronsky/Karaneko-Prologue-Lore/Places/Luminyan's Room.md

 - A dusty bedside drawer, its gas lamp is no longer lit.
 (Noted for odd remark)
 - Top left is Luminyan's bed with four pillows.
 There's apparently something behind the pillow pile.
 - Under the bed is dysfunctional rabbit’s head.
 Cottons are scattered under the bed.
+- On the desk(If entered early):
+	 - An interactable [[Magicaster(s)|Magicaster]] which shows a 'computer screen' with a dark night wallpaper, an empty bin and folder.
 	 -

-- If you enter before the training session, you can access his [[Magicaster(s)|Magicaster]] which shows a computer screen with a dark night wallpaper and an empty bin and folder.
-The date says Day 0.
-When coming back after the training session, the magicaster describes as a “cracked orb” and not a magicaster.
+- If you enter before the training session, you can access his When coming back after the training session, the magicaster describes as a “cracked orb” and not a magicaster.
 - If you enter before the training session, the wardrobe key isn’t there and interacting with its space only describes the presence of the magicaster.